 Programs operate on a dedicated day which is Wednesday at Shepparton and Wangaratta.

 Students who have demonstrated a commitment to their trade training and a positive attitude are eligible for work placement.
 Work placement provides participating students with extended employer networks, employer references and will enhance their job seeking opportunities.

 Some programs require students to wear protective clothing and footwear.
 All dress standards will be made clear to students at interview.

 Courses are delivered at both GOTAFE’s Fryers Street and William Orr Campuses, as well as at GV Health.
 Shepparton Transit currently has an hourly bus service between the William Orr and Fryers Street Campuses.
 Students are responsible for their own transport to and from the relevant campuses and are encouraged to check the Shepparton Transit timetables for any changes.

-All students are provided with an online induction prior to commencing their course.
+All students will attend an induction and orientation session prior to course commencement.
 This advises students of their rights and responsibilities whilst attending the TEC.
 Induction must be completed prior to course commencement.

 Once enrolled students have access to library facilities.
 Printing and photocopying are available at the student’s own cost.

 Eligible TEC students have access to GOTAFE’s Student Services team.
 GOTAFE’s Student Services team provides confidential counselling and support for students with diagnosed disabilities.

 Students wishing to attend the TEC should be referred through their secondary school unless they intend to enrol full time with GOTAFE to undertake VCAL.
 In this instance students should contact GOTAFE directly.